jmasha20/Election_Analysis_1/README.md

-# Election_Analysis_1
+# Analysis of Election Audit

-## Project Overview
+## Overview of Election Audit
 A Colorado Board of Elections wants confirmation and analysis of a recent local congressional election.
-The following list of tasks was performed for this poll analysis.
+The following list of tasks was performed for this analysis.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.